Pradyut Ghosh: Legacy

 Ghosh is reported to have done extensive researches on Anion recognition, molecular capsules, chemical sensing of Ions, inorganic salt extraction, supramolecular aggregations and interlocking molecules.
 He has developed several ligands with varying anion recognition elements as well as methodologies for selective sensing of phosphates, separation of hydrated metal sulphates/potassium bromide and bromide removal using halogen bonding.
 The development of Gypsum chalk replacing the calcium carbonate-made chalk which was in use traditionally was one of his notable contributions.
-His researches have been documented by way of a number of peer-reviewed articles; ResearchGate, an online article repository of scientific articles, has listed 112 of them respectively.
+His research has been documented by way of a number of peer-reviewed articles; ResearchGate, an online repository of scientific articles, has listed 112 of them.
 He holds a patent for the process developed by him viz.
 Process for the recovery of palladium from spent silica.
-He sat in the national organizing committee of inaugural Frontiers of Organometallic Chemistry, a biennial symposium on Organometallics held at Thiruvananthapuram in December 2016 and has delivered several invited and plenary addresses.
-He has also mentored several scholars in their doctoral and post-doctoral studies and has been involved in a number of projects for agencies such as Council of Scientific and Industrial Research, The World Academy of Sciences, Department of Science and Technology of India and Science and Engineering Research Board.
+He was on the national organizing committee of the inaugural Frontiers of Organometallic Chemistry, a biennial symposium on Organometallics held at Thiruvananthapuram in December 2016.
+He has delivered several invitational and plenary addresses.
+He has also mentored several scholars in their doctoral and post-doctoral studies.
+He has been involved in a number of projects for agencies such as the Council of Scientific and Industrial Research, The World Academy of Sciences, the Department of Science and Technology of India and the Science and Engineering Research Board.

 Awards and honors

 Ghosh received the Young Scientist Award of the Indian Science Congress Association in 1998, and the Young Scientist Award of the Council of Scientific and Industrial Research in 2004.
-The B. M. Birla Science Prize in Chemical Sciences reached him in 2009 the same year as he received the Swarnajayanthi Fellowship of the Department of Science and Technology.
+The B. M. Birla Science Prize in Chemical Sciences was awarded to him in 2009, the same year as he received the Swarnajayanthi Fellowship of the Department of Science and Technology.
 This was followed by the Bronze Medal of the Chemical Research Society of India in 2012.
 The Council of Scientific and Industrial Research honored him again with the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 2015.